Introduction

 Reading Guide

-For readers with limited time (preparation time < 30 days), you may follow the sequence in the Quick Learning Plan.
+For readers who are in a hurry (preparation time < 30 days), follow the sequence in the Quick Mastery Plan.

-For readers with some foundation (completed over 300 problems), Chapter Zero is a must-read, while other chapters can be chosen based on your needs.
+For readers with some background (more than 300 problems practiced), the content of Chapter Zero is a must-read, while other chapters can be chosen as needed.

-For beginners, follow the sequence of the site’s directory for a solid understanding.
+For beginners, read according to the site's directory in sequence, steadily progressing.
 The site is compatible with both PC and mobile devices:

 Content of the Site

-The site mainly consists of three types of articles:
+The site mainly features three types of articles:

-1️⃣ Basic Tutorials on Data Structures (comprising about 10% of the site's content)
+1️⃣ Basic Tutorials on Data Structures (about 10% of the site's content)

-This is mainly concentrated in the chapter on Detailed Explanation of Data Structures and Sorting
+Focus on the chapter Detailed Explanation of Data Structures and Sorting

 .
-This section explains the core principles and code implementations of sorting algorithms and classic data structures.
+This part explains the core principles of sorting algorithms and classic data structures, and their code implementations.
 It generally does not include algorithm problems.
-The primary aim is to help readers understand the principles of data structures commonly used in work and those unique to algorithm problems, allowing you to apply them directly in the future.
+The main purpose is to let readers understand the principles of commonly used data structures in work and the principles and usage scenarios of unique data structures in algorithm problems, allowing direct application in future problem-solving.

-2️⃣ Detailed Explanation of Classic Algorithm Frameworks with Examples (comprising about 50% of the site's content)
+2️⃣ Explanation of Classic Algorithm Frameworks with Example Problems (about 50% of the site's content)

-For some classic algorithm frameworks or problems, I provide comprehensive articles combining specific examples for detailed explanations, aiming to help you understand the principles.
-Typically, each article contains 2-5 example problems, which you can solve as you read.
+For some classic algorithm frameworks or problems, I will provide detailed explanations with entire articles combined with specific example problems to help you understand the principles.
+Each article generally includes 2~5 example problems that you can solve as you read.

-3️⃣ Exercise Chapters to Help You Master Algorithm Frameworks (comprising about 40% of the site's content)
+3️⃣ Exercise Chapters to Help You Master Algorithm Frameworks (about 40% of the site's content)

-in the directory belongs to the exercise section, generally following the algorithm framework content.
-The exercises are problems that can be directly applied to the framework, aiming to help you develop muscle memory through repeated practice and thoroughly grasp the solution of a type of problem.
-Each enhanced practice contains about 10 exercises, and once you master the algorithm framework, you can solve them quickly.
+in the directory belongs to the exercise section, usually following the algorithm framework content.
+The exercises are problems that can directly apply the framework, aimed at helping you build muscle memory through a lot of repetition, thoroughly mastering the solution to a type of problem.
+Each exercise includes about 10 problems, which can be solved quickly after mastering the algorithm framework.

-The site can guide you in solving 500+ freely available problems on LeetCode.
+The site can help you solve hundreds of publicly free LeetCode problems.
 Most of these problems are for practicing framework thinking.
-As long as you master a few core algorithm frameworks, you can solve them in minutes, completing all these problems almost effortlessly.
+Once you master several core algorithm frameworks, you can solve them in a few minutes, completing them all without even noticing.

 About This Site

 This site supports both mobile and PC reading.
-It is recommended to open the site directly within WeChat on mobile for easy one-click login.
+For mobile, it is recommended to open directly in WeChat for easy login.

 Expired URLs/PDFs/Content

-As I constantly update and improve the algorithm tutorials, some historical content and websites have been deprecated, as more concise and high-quality content is now available for your learning.
+As I continuously update and refine the algorithm tutorials, some historical content and sites should be discarded because better and more concise content is now available.

-Algorithm tutorials I published on other platforms are outdated and no longer updated.
+Algorithm tutorials published on other platforms are outdated and no longer updated.

-The website addresses I previously used are no longer maintained, including:
+Previously used site addresses are no longer maintained, including:

-Older PDFs are also outdated, including: "Labuladong's Algorithm Cheatsheet," "Labuladong's Problem-Solving Notes," "Labuladong's Algorithm Secrets," and others.
+Previous PDFs are also outdated, including: "Labuladong's Algorithm Cheat Sheet", "Labuladong's Problem-Solving Notes", "Labuladong's Algorithm Secrets", etc.

 LeetCode Problem List